+- Enter a script name and file extension.
 For example: bash, sh, ps1, perl, py, and so on.

+- (Optional) Enter tags and description.
 Tags enable you to quickly search and retrieve your scripts from the existing scripts.
 To insert a tag, enter the tag and press Enter.
 You can enter a description that best describes the purpose of your script.
+Click Next.

 - Enter your script in the code editor.

 - Ensure that the Line Ending option is set to Auto.
 You can set this option to Windows or Unix depending on the operating system that will run your script.
 The default setting is Auto.
 Line Ending is a special character or a sequence of characters that signifies the end of a line in your script.
 Scripts or text files created in Windows have different line endings against the files created in Unix/Linux.
 If you transfer scripts between Windows and Unix machines, ensure that the line endings are translated properly.
+Click Next.

 - (Optional) Specify script parameters and click Next.

-Note: Use only positional parameters (Example: $0, $1, $2).
-Do not use obvious parametes (Example: $foo).
+Note: Use positional parameters (Example: $0, $1, $2) or, for PowerShell, use named parameters.
+Do not use obvious parameters (Example: $foo).

-- You can select a single file or multiples files to upload.
+- (Optional) Click Upload file(s) to attach files that support your script.
+You can select a single file or multiples files to upload.

 - Click Finish.